dykyi-roman/service-oriented-architecture/README.md

 # Application

 Service that combines work with microservices.

-Auth:
- - login
- - sign up
- - password restore

-Messages:
- - send message operation

-Cloud storage:
- - storage for user uploaded files
+For more information, click [here](application/README.md).

 # Auth